grafana/metrictank/docs/data-knobs.md

 ### basic guideline

+`chunkspan` is how long of a timeframe should be covered by your chunks.
+E.g. you could store anywhere between 10 minutes to 24 hours worth of data in a chunk (chunks for each raw metric).
+`numchunks` is simply how many chunks should be retained in RAM. (for each raw metric)

 figuring out optimal configuration for the `chunkspan` and `numchunks` is not trivial.
-The standard recommendation is 120 points per chunk and keep at least as much in RAM as what your commonly query for (+1 maybe extra chunk, see example below)
+The standard recommendation is 120 points per chunk and keep at least as much in RAM as what your commonly query for (+1 extra chunk, see below)

-Note that `chunkspan` and `numchunks` are currently global variables, which can't be finetuned on a per-metric or per-category level.
-So if your most common interval is 10s and most of your dashboards query for 2h worth of data, then the recommendation is:
+E.g. if your most common interval is 10s and most of your dashboards query for 2h worth of data, then the recommendation is:
 ```
 chunkspan = 20min
 numchunks = 7
 ```

+20min because 120 points per chunk every 10 seconds is 1200 seconds or 20 minutes.
 If you expected 6 chunks (20min * 6 = 2h), the answer is that you always need 1 extra chunk,
 because the current chunk is typically incomplete and only covers a fraction of the ongoing 20min timeslot, so you should always make sure to cover the requirements of one extra chunkspan.

+Note:
+* `chunkspan` and `numchunks` are currently global variables, which can't be finetuned on a per-metric or per-category level.
+* when defining consolidation (rollups), you can specify custom chunkspans and numchunks for each rollup setting.
+As rollups will have more time between points, it makes sense to choose longer chunkspans for rollups.

 ### additional factors